Desk with Laptop, Calculator, Files and small model of house with epc colours

 Solar PV clearly makes a considerable difference to the EPC rating for this property, particularly if the panels are South facing.

-Considering it's a bordeline band D/C property, even with only 2.5kWp on a South facing roof, an increase to a 81B would be a large increase.
+Considering this is a bordeline band D/C property, even with only 2.5kWp on a South facing roof, an increase to a 81B would be a significant increase compared to that available from other measures.

-Just to demonstrate that EPC ratings with a SAP score of 100 or more are possible, the final line in the table is for 9.0kWp split 50% North and South, we get an EPC rating of 105A.
+Just to demonstrate that EPC ratings with a SAP score of more than 100 are possible, one line in the table is for 9.0kWp split 50% North and South, and for this I would an EPC rating of 105A.

-The EPC rating gain is dependant on various aspects of a particular property, so always consult an energy assessor before fitting Solar PV, to understand the rating you could achieve with your property.
+Any gain in EPC rating will be dependant on various aspects of a property, so always consult an energy assessor before fitting Solar PV as a measure to increase your EPC rating.

 Home Batteries

-This could be electricity you have generated 'for free' from your solar panels, or you could draw it from the national grid at night time (or other times dependent on your tarrif) when cheap rate electricity is available.
+This could be electricity you have generated from your solar panels, or it could be electrcity drawn from the national grid at night time when you have cheap rate electricity available.

-You can then consume that stored electrical energy at times when you need it, or when it would be more costly to have drawn it from the main electriciaty grid instead.
+You can choose when to consume the stored electrical energy, and this would usually be when it's more costly to have drawn it from the national grid instead.

-Unfortunately, at the time of writing home batteries cannot be included within an RDSAP EPC - that's the type of EPC used for an existing dwelling, rather than a new build.
+Unfortunately, at the time of writing (April 2025), home batteries cannot be included within an RDSAP EPC at all - this is the type of EPC conducted on an existing dwelling, rather than a new build.

-If you woud be able to include your home battery (because you also have solar), then the home battery should improve the rating of your EPC.
+If you are able to include your home battery under RdSAP 10 (because you also have solar), then the home battery should improve the rating of your EPC.
 By how much we will have to wait and see.

 Click here to return to our 'Improve Your EPC' main page, and see if there is another way you could improve your EPC rating.